jdlehman/jdlehman.github.io/_posts/2015-03-01-javascript-memoization.md

 ## Advanced usage

 Right now we have memoization working by simply wrapping a given function with our `memoization` function.
 The results are cached for calls with the same arguments.
 This is great, but what if the arguments are not our only dependencies.
 What if we are memoizing a method on an object and that method relies on both the arguments AND other properties on the object?
-How do we account for other dependencies?
+How do we account for these other dependencies?
 If we do not do anything different, memoizing a function might actually cause it to produce incorrect values (if the other dependencies have changed).
 We need a way to invalidate the cache for these dependencies as well.

 The good news is that we can easily take other dependencies into account.
-Earlier you might have been wondering why I am using `JSON.stringify` to create my cache keys, and soon you will see how this helps make it extremely easy to add any number of dependencies in addition to a functions arguments.
+Earlier you might have been wondering why I am using `JSON.stringify` to create my cache keys, and soon you will see how this helps make it extremely easy to add any number of dependencies in addition to a function's arguments.

 Let's say we have a `Person` model with a firstName and lastName as well as a method, `fullName`, that takes an optional argument, title and outputs the person's full name.